-Something that I knew I wanted even before the rest of the wedding plans fell into place, was a unique bouquet.
-I had spanned the internet looking for cool ideas and DIY bouquet tutorials on how to make your own out of everything from tissue paper, tulle, broaches, buttons, fabric flowers, rhinestones and even newspaper or pages from books.
+Something I knew I wanted even before the rest of the wedding plans fell into place, was a unique bouquet.
+I spanned the internet looking for cool ideas and a DIY bouquet tutorial on how to make your own out of everything from tissue paper, tulle, broaches, buttons, fabric flowers, rhinestones and even newspaper or pages from books.

 But, that’s not what I wanted nor what I envisioned.
 If I could make it happen within a reasonable budget, I was going to try.

 -hot glue gun and hot glue

 -1/2 circle floral arrangers

 -plastic floral holders (without handles in this case)

 I started with the bases.
 First, I took the wooden dowel and shoved it into the center of each floral ball was cut in half (so I wouldnt’ have to do this later).
 I covered the 1/2 circle foam floral balls with satin and pinned it all together on the bottom – it didnt’ have to look pretty.
 I then multi-stepped by taking the satin-covered foam 1/2 ball, put hot glue on the top of the wooden dowel and down the side and put it into the already made hole in the center, followed by pushing the plastic flower holder base and hot glue-ing the edges of the satin piece to the flower base, and then going around the bottom where the wood dowel came out of the bottom with hot glue.
 Bases done.

 (Tip: I took a long box tulle had been shipped to me in, then took a couple of thin pieces of cardboard, cut holes in them and taped them to the top of the open long box to be used as a holder for the bases while I worked on making the bouquets – cost: FREE!)